This recipe for low carb sesame chicken will squash your cravings for Chinese take-out and you'll love how easy and quick it is to make!

 - Heat the avocado oil in a large skillet over medium-high heat.
 Add the chicken and cook, stirring occasionally, until the chicken is no longer pink.

-- Remove from the heat and stir in 2 tbsp of the sesame seeds.
+- Remove from the heat and stir in 2 tablespoon of the sesame seeds.

 - Serve topped with additional sesame seeds and sliced green onions if desired.